Mechanical vs automatic watch

 Quartz vs automatic watch

-Quartz and automatic movements are often mentioned in the watchmaking industry, but when designing a watch or buying a watch, it is still
+Quartz and automatic movements are often mentioned in the watchmaking industry, but when designing a watch or buying a watch, how do you

-In the world of watches, lume plays a vital role in improving visibility, especially in low light conditions.
-However, a common question is
+In the world of watches, phosphors play a vital role in improving visibility, especially in low light conditions.
+So what is what is

 Swiss Made vs Swiss Movement vs Swiss Parts vs Made in Switzerland